-- Researchers have been able to obtain collisions for some hash functions - □ Collision against SHA-1: 2 computations (NIST recommends phase out by 2010 to e.g. SHA-256) - MD5 seriously compromised: phase out now! - Collision attacks can't fake arbitrary digital signatures (requires finding pre-images) - However could get 2 documents with same hash and sign one and claim other was signed
+- Researchers have been able to obtain collisions for some hash functions - Collision against SHA-1: 263 computations (NIST recommends phase out by 2010 to e.g. SHA-256) MDE contemporation of the second s - MD5 seriously compromised: phase out now! - Collision attacks can't fake arbitrary digital signatures (requires finding pre-images) - However could get 2 documents with same hash and sign one and claim other was signed